burneyburney/letslearnAngular/README.md

 # letslearnAngular

-playing around with angular 1.x and 2.x
+    starting with Angular 1.x
+    If apps are hosted then I will leave a link.